 captures deep feelings you need to be versed in a great deal of emotional intelligence, far more than the technical aspects of drawing.

-Capturing true emotion in a portrait drawing is best achieved in two ways.
+Capturing true emotion in a pencil portrait drawing is best achieved in two ways.
 One is to have the model or good reference of the model in front of you, depicting clearly a certain emotion or expression, then using this you can simply copy it.
 The other way is to draw from your imagination, but this requires an extremely high level of visualisation in your mind, as though the model is in front of you.

 Drawing from a vivid memory or picture in your mind is much more difficult than using reference, irrelvant of what style of drawing you are doing.
 This style of drawing from memory requires your mind to be able to visualise with clarity, the subject and expression, as well as being versed in the technical aspects of accurately drawing the human stucture in a balanced way.